Atheism: Early modern period

+Although Voltaire is widely considered to have strongly contributed to atheistic thinking during the Revolution, he also considered fear of God to have discouraged further disorder, having said "If God did not exist, it would be necessary to invent him."
 The philosopher David Hume developed a skeptical epistemology grounded in empiricism, and Immanuel Kant's philosophy has strongly questioned the very possibility of metaphysical knowledge.
 Both philosophers undermined the metaphysical basis of natural theology and criticized classical arguments for the existence of God.

-Blainey notes that, although Voltaire is widely considered to have strongly contributed to atheistic thinking during the Revolution, he also considered fear of God to have discouraged further disorder, having said "If God did not exist, it would be necessary to invent him."
-In Reflections on the Revolution in France (1790), the philosopher Edmund Burke denounced atheism, writing of a "literary cabal" who had "some years ago formed something like a regular plan for the destruction of the Christian religion.
-This object they pursued with a degree of zeal which hitherto had been discovered only in the propagators of some system of piety ...
-These atheistical fathers have a bigotry of their own".
-But, Burke asserted, "man is by his constitution a religious animal" and "atheism is against, not only our reason, but our instincts; and ... it cannot prevail long".

-Baron d'Holbach was a prominent figure in the French Enlightenment who is best known for his atheism and for his voluminous writings against religion, the most famous of them being The System of Nature (1770) but also Christianity Unveiled.
 One goal of the French Revolution was a restructuring and subordination of the clergy with respect to the state through the Civil Constitution of the Clergy.
 Attempts to enforce it led to anti-clerical violence and the expulsion of many clerics from France, lasting until the Thermidorian Reaction.
-The radical Jacobins seized power in 1793, ushering in the Reign of Terror.
+The radical Jacobins seized power in 1793.
 The Jacobins were deists and introduced the Cult of the Supreme Being as a new French state religion.
-Some atheists surrounding Jacques Hébert instead sought to establish a Cult of Reason, a form of atheistic pseudo-religion with a goddess personifying reason.
-The Napoleonic era further institutionalized the secularization of French society.

 In the latter half of the 19th century, atheism rose to prominence under the influence of rationalistic and freethinking philosophers.
-Many prominent German philosophers of this era denied the existence of deities and were critical of religion, including Ludwig Feuerbach, Arthur Schopenhauer, Max Stirner, Karl Marx, and Friedrich Nietzsche.
+German philosopher Ludwig Feuerbach considered God to be a human invention and religious activities to be wish-fulfillment.
+He influenced philosophers such as Karl Marx and Friedrich Nietzsche, who denied the existence of deities and were critical of religion.
 In 1842, George Holyoake was the last person imprisoned in Great Britain due to atheist beliefs.
 Stephen Law notes that he may have also been the first imprisoned on such a charge.
 Law states that Holyoake "first coined the term 'secularism'".